LukePappa/Ourism/text.md

 Any naturalistic justification for our universe must presuppose some element of what it seeks to explain.
 To avoid this circularity, it is necessary to posit a transcendent source of existence: God.
-Moreover, much as truth is seen by the intellect, God is apprehended by the heart.
-He purifies the faculty, bringing one closer to Him.
+Moreover, just as truth is perceived by the intellect, so God is apprehended by the heart.

+And in fact He purifies the faculty, bringing one closer to Him.

 Existence itself comprises temporo-spatially situated brains ranging in complexity from individual particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally gaining it defies coincidence.
 To make sense of one's circumstances, one must invoke the MWI and posit that each brain subjectively perceives the world-branch in which it grows indefinitely in communion with God.